-TRAVERS is a multidisciplinary project that aims to pose questions and search for answers.
+TRAVERS is a cross-artistic journey that aims to pose questions and search for answers.
 TRAVERS will provide the space to challenge habits, mind-sets and attitudes.
 It will seek out new processes and artistic languages, and cultivate the art of encounter.
 TRAVERS aims to create a strong society of artists, who will develop and expand the interdisciplinary field during exceptional opportunities for working across formats and territories.

-TRAVERS facilitates a two-year journey into an unexplored cross-artistic landscape.
-During this journey, TRAVERS will host three collaborative camps in November 2018, May 2019 and June 2020.
+TRAVERS will host three collaborative camps in November 2018, May 2019 and June 2020.
 These residencies will offer an opportunity to found new, egalitarian workspaces, where artists can work and wonder together in a shared artistic laboratory.
-Beside the three big camps, TRAVERS will moderate smaller encounters, initiated by visiting artists or ensembles, who wish to contribute to the interdisciplinary programme.

-The TRAVERS journey is open to all artists and scholars.
+The TRAVERS camps are open to all artists and scholars.
 The journey is free and offers various ways of joining.

 Lola Arias (1976) is an Argentinian author, performer, theatre and film director.
 Her work investigates the interface between reality and fiction and she collaborates with people from different backgrounds (war veterans, former communists, Bulgarian children, etc.) in her theatre, literature, music, film and art projects.
 One of Arias’s latest theatre plays called Minefield (2016) brings together British and Argentinian veterans of the Falkland/Malvinas war to share their experience of the conflict and life since then.
 The protagonists in Minefield are also part of her feature film Theatre of war (2018) which was selected for the 68th Forum of the Berlinale Film Festival.